DerFetzer/spectro-cam-rs/README.md

 # Limitations

-  - Camera controls do not work on Windows and Mac
+  - Camera controls not tested on Windows and Mac
   - Not tested on Mac
   - Missing documentation
   - No pre-built binaries yet